v8/v8.dev/src/blog/v8-release-99.md

 // { direction: 'ltr' }
 ```

-The `weekInfo` property of Intl.Locale returns an object to specify the information related to week.
-The `firstDay` property in the return object is a number, ranging from 1 to 7, indicating which day of the week is considered the 'first' day, for calendar purposes.
-1 specifies Monday; 2 Tuesday; 3 Wednesday; 4 Thursday; 5 Friday; 6 Saturday; and 7 Sunday.
+The `weekInfo` property of `Intl.Locale` returns an object to specify the information related to week.
+The `firstDay` property in the return object is a number, ranging from 1 to 7, indicating which day of the week is considered the first day, for calendar purposes.
+1 specifies Monday, 2 - Tuesday, 3 - Wednesday, 4 - Thursday, 5 - Friday, 6 - Saturday, and 7 - Sunday.
 The `minimalDays` property in the return object is the minimum days required in the first week of a month or year, for calendar purposes.
 The `weekend` property in the return object is an array of integers, usually with two elements, encoded the same as `firstDay`.
-Itindicating which days of the week are considered as part of the 'weekend', for calendar purposes.
+It indicates which days of the week are considered as part of the 'weekend', for calendar purposes.
 Notice that the number of days in the weekend are different in each locale and may not be contiguous.

 ```js
 arabicEgyptLocale.weekInfo